arghavanmemari/OpAmp-Differential-Amplifier-System-Analysis/README.md

 # License

-This project is provided for educational and research purposes.
+This project is intended for educational and academic purposes.